yuyulyu/yuyulyu.github.io/_posts/leetcode/day-1-10/2024-08-10-leetcode-day-10.md

 ---
-title: Leetcode Day 10 - Stack & Queue
+title: Leetcode Day 10 - Advanced Stack & Queue Applications
-description: 150 Evaluate Reverse Polish Notation | 239 Sliding Window Maximum | 347 Top K Frequent Elements
+description: Description: Explores advanced applications of stacks and queues, such as evaluating reverse Polish notation, finding the maximum in a sliding window, and using heaps/queues to find the top K frequent elements.
+These problems require more sophisticated use of these data structures to solve efficiently.
 author: yoyo
 date: 2024-08-10 16:09:00 +0800
 categories: [Data Structure and Algorithm, Leetcode]